shaybee22/ada-voice-assistant/mouse_gui/README.md

     ElevenLabs API key

 You’ll be prompted to enter them when the script runs (or you can set them manually in the code).
 ✏️ 2.
-Customize the System Prompt
+Customize the System Prompt and Gui title

+Look for this line of code in the mouse_gui.py script to change the Gui title
+       root.title("Voice Chat with Ada")
+And change it to whatever you want it to say

-Open the Python script (e.g., ada_mouse_only.py) and locate the system prompt section.
+Open the Python script (e.g., mouse_gui.py) and locate the system prompt section.
 Update the placeholder lines like:

 "user": "your name",
 "assistant": "AI's name",